amank710/Branch-Coverage-Plus-Plus/README.md

 ## Usage Instructions
 1. Prepare the source and test files

     1. We have prepared a sample source file and test file for your convenience in `sandbox/test_classes/` called `Demo.java` and `DemoTest.java` respectively.
+If you would like to use these files, skip the rest of this step.

         1. In `Demo.foo`, we demonstrate our capability of filtering out unsatisfiable paths.
 The conditional on line 10 enforces `x >= 0`, so the conditionals on line 19 and 24 will always be satisfiable.
 Thus, there are only two paths to test.
 Our test case will only test one of these possible branches, and we will show uncovered lines in the other branch.

     1. Prepare the source file